What Do You Wear To No-Gi Jiu-Jitsu Class? | No-Gi BJJ Checklist

 What to wear to no gi BJJ

 Perhaps you are considering going to your first no-gi BJJ class and you are not sure what to wear.
-Maybe you even have some shorts and a shirt that might be acceptable to wear but you are not totally sure.
-If this is you do not worry we will discuss everything you need to wear in your first no-gi jiu-jitsu class.
+Maybe you even have some shorts and a shirt that might be acceptable to wear but you are not sure.
+If so don’t worry we will discuss everything I suggest my students wear to no-gi class.

 We will get into each of the items in more detail but the main thing is that what you wear to no-gi BJJ will help keep you and your training partners safe.
 For example, your partner might get a finger trapped in a pocket if you are wearing the wrong shorts.
 This could lead to sprained or even broken fingers and toes.

 The best thing to do is to ask your professor what they require you to wear at their academy for no-gi jiu-jitsu.
 It might vary a bit from school to school.
-But for the most part, what you wear to no-gi BJJ is pretty much the same everywhere.
+But in this article, I will simply go over what I require my students to wear to no-gi class, as well as a few added suggestions.

-In addition, your professor might require that you wear a ranked rashguard or clothing from the academy.
+Note that some academies expect you to wear rashguards purchased from their academies.
 But with that in mind, let’s dive deeper into what to wear to no-gi BJJ starting with the rashguard.

 What To Wear To No-Gi Jiu-Jitsu